Skip to content

 Atahualpa's troops prevailed in the civil war.
 His generals played a central role in this.

-The success demonstrated the military strength of the northern faction.
+The success demonstrated the military strength of the northern camp.
 Nevertheless, Cusco remained crucial as a religious, political, and symbolic center.

 Atahualpa now faced the task of controlling opponents, gaining recognition for his position, and pacifying the empire.
 He had little time for this.

-Artistic depiction of the civil war between Atahualpa's and Huáscar's factions
+Artistic depiction of the civil war between Atahualpa's and Huáscar's camps

-Atahualpa's history can only be understood by considering the size of Tawantinsuyu.
-The Inca Empire extended over large parts of the Andes.
+Atahualpa's story can only be understood by considering the vastness of the Tawantinsuyu.
+The Inca Empire stretched across large parts of the Andes.

-The road network, Qhapaq Ñan, connected cities, production centers, warehouses, and cult sites.
+The Qhapaq Ñan road network connected cities, production centers, warehouses, and sacred sites.
 It enabled the transport of messages, supplies, and troops over long distances.

 UNESCO describes the Qhapaq Ñan as a communication, trade, and defense network with a total length of more than 30,000 kilometers.
 This network was indispensable for the power of the Inca state.